MirrorNetworking/Mirror/doc/Articles/Guides/Communications/NetworkMessages.md

 }
 ```

 Note that there is no serialization code for the `ScoreMessage` class in this source code example.
-Mirror will generate a reader and writer for ScoreMessage when it sees that it is being sent.
+MirrorNG will generate a reader and writer for ScoreMessage when it sees that it is being sent.